influence-usa/campaign-finance_state_OH/README.md

 python run.py -p<print list>|-d<download> & optional_Filter_String

-example print:
+example print:<br>

-python run.py -p "2009"
+python run.py -p "2009" <br>

-Will print all the names and sizes of all files with "2009" in the name.
+Will print all the names and sizes of all files with "2009" in the name.<br>

-example download:
+example download:<br>
-python run.py -d "2009"
+python run.py -d "2009" <br>

-Will download all files with "2009" in the name.
+Will download all files with "2009" in the name.<br>

-I suggest using the -p(print) flag first to see what is available.
+I suggest using the -p(print) flag first to see what is available.<br>

 Campaign finance in the Buckeye state